CurveDocs/curve-resources/docs/lp/depositing/depositing-into-a-metapool.md

 The **deposit wrapped** option lets you deposit the base pool token (usually 3Pool).

-If you don't want to add all your stable coins, just click the "Use maximum amount of coins available" checkbox and enter the number of coins you wish to deposit and click "Deposit and Stake".

 When depositing coins into a metapool, and thus having exposure to a base pool token (e.g., 3CRV) and its paired token, you will earn at the rate of the metapool gauge.
 However, you'll receive trading fees from both the base and metapool.

 ## **Confirming and staking**